SOFIE-project/Marketplace/README.md

 	$ offer-marketplace-cli list

 Keep in mind that you should use `SET` instead of `export` in Windows.

+# Running backend

+The provided backend is implemented by using `FlaskRESTful`.
+For running the backend, first you should set its environment variable to located package:

+    $ export FLASK_APP=sofie_offer_marketplace.backend

+After this step, you can use the command below to run it:

+    $ flask run

 # Testing

 The provided makefile has simple targets to test all of the